 Any potentially overlapping publications should be cited.
 Authors must upload the copies of related files as additional files along with the submission of manuscript.
 The editor of the journal makes the judgment on the amount of overlap.
 If duplicate publication is found, the editor may return the paper without review, announce the duplication publicly in an editorial, ban the author from submitting articles in this journal, and/or contact the authors’ employers/academic institution.

-If the author wishes to submit a paper that is “under consideration” at one journal, to another journal, then the author must:
+If the author wishes to submit a paper that is “under consideration” in one journal, to another journal, then the author must:

 Exceptional case: Multiple submissions may be allowed when all the editors of the 2 (or more) journals agree to simultaneously or jointly publish the paper.
 Editors should include a statement making the simultaneous publication clear to readers.

 Data fabrication is the practice of inventing data or results, making up the data and recording and/or reporting them in the research record.
 Data falsification is the manipulation of research data with the intention of giving a false impression.
-These include modifyin g images, omitting conflicting data or inconvenient results, changing, adding or removing data points, selective reporting of research findings etc. Journal of Lung Health and Diseases is strictly against to data fabrication and data manipulation.
+These include modifying images, omitting conflicting data or inconvenient results, changing, adding or removing data points, selective reporting of research findings etc. Journal of Neurology and Neuromedicine is strictly against data fabrication and data manipulation.
 They represent serious issues in scientific ethics, diluting and undermining the integrity of scientific literature.
 Both these schemes challenge the credibility of everyone and everything involved in a research effort.
 They lead others to erroneous conclusions that may have adverse consequences for patients in clinical research and clinical practice.
 It could waste other researcher’s time, effort, resources and energies attempting to replicate or build on the data presented in a falsified paper.

 With regard to images, the journal of Neurology & Neuromedicine accepts the improvement of images for better readability such as adjusting the contrast and/or brightness or color balance but only when the usage of the images are properly acknowledged to the author of the original image.
 The technical manipulation of the image such as removing or adding new elements into the image, is considered as data fabrication and the journal does not accept such image manipulations.